gjbex/Scientific-C-plus-plus/source-code/UserDefinedTypes/README.md

    (very bare bones, just illustration).
 1. `function_objects.cpp`: illustration of overloading the `operator()` to create function objects.
-1. `placement_new.cpp`: illustration of placement new with timing.
+1. `placement_new.cpp`: illustration of placement new with timing.  **Note**: performance differences are only observed when compiling without optimization.
 1. `streamin_stats.cpp`: implementation of `Stats` class for statistics on streaming data..
 1. `CMakeLIsts.txt`: CMake file to build the applictions.